duhacelik/todoapp_2/README.txt

 Technology Stack

 For this project, VueJS was used on the frontend along with the Spring Boot on the backend side.
 PostgreSQL was used on db side with Hibernate and JPA.

+How to Run:

+After backend project is run, 'todofrontend' project can be cloned and run as 'npm run serve'.
+Then the project can be used successfully.